gcharalampous/fabrication-notes/Equipment/Disco DAD3240 Automatic Dicing Saw.md

 ## Emergency Procedures
 - In case of system failure, press the emergency stop button and follow the facility’s emergency protocols.
-- For coolant leaks, shut off the coolant supply and notify the safety officer immediately.

-## Maintenance Schedule
-- Regularly check and replace the dicing blade.
-- Clean the worktable daily.
-- Inspect the vacuum chuck and seals monthly.

 ## Related Notes
 - [[Wafer Cleaning Procedure]]
 - [[Blade Replacement Guide]]

-## Observations
-- Record any deviations from standard operation, unusual observations, or maintenance performed.

----

-**Date:** 2024-06-11

-**Operator:** Georgios Ch.

-**Notes:** N/A

-## Next Steps
-- N/A

 ---